harrisonlhl123/mastermind/README.md

    npm install
    ```

-3. Navigate to the backend directory and make a new file called .env and paste in the information from the PDF sent through email.
+3. Navigate to the backend directory and make a new file called .env and paste in the information sent through the email.

 4. Navigate to the backend directory and run this command to start the backend server:
    ```